teach-afp/www/input/lecture8.md

                                           emptyStore)
                           emptyEnv) ```

-* The interpreter, and the auxiliaries' functions remain the same
+* The interpreter, and the auxiliary functions remain the same

-* What does it happen with the side-effects when an error occurs?
+* What happens with the side-effects when an error occurs?

   ```haskell
   testExpr3 = parse "let one = new 1; \